UHH-ISS/beemaster-hp/connector/README.md

 mappings: mappings              # Directory to look for mappings.
 broker:
     topic: honeypot/dionaea/    # Topic for sent messages.
-    endpoint: dioEp             # Name for the broker endpoint.
+    endpoint_prefix: beemaster-connector-             # Prefix name for the broker endpoint.
 ```
 The values shown in the example above are the default that the connector falls back to, in case no arguments are passed to it.